Remy2701/zigplotlib/readme.md

 - More plot types
     - Bar
     - Histogram
-- Spline shape for line plot
 - Linear Interpolation with the figure border
+- Labels & Markers on Figure

 ### Known issue(s)
 - Imperfect text width calculation for the legend (only when the legend is positioned on the right)